Distance from the Sun: 128,400,000 miles (perihelion) to 154,800,000 miles (aphelion)

 Mars has a very thin atmosphere which mostly contains carbon dioxide.

-The tallest mount in our solar system is on Mars, it’s called Olympus Mon.
+The tallest mountain in our solar system is on Mars, it’s called Olympus Mon.
 It’s a shield volcano that is 13 miles high and has a diameter of about 372 miles.

 If you were standing on the surface of Mars, our sun would appear to be half the size as seen from the surface of Earth.